1914 Giro d'Italia: Aftermath

 During the race, Calzolari, Canepari and Durando had been given a penalty of 3 hours, for taking help from a car.
 After the race, the Italian Cycling Union said that the Giro jury had made a wrong decision, and that the three cyclists should have been removed from the race, declaring Albini the winner.
 The Giro organisation did not agree, and declared that Calzolari stayed the winner.
-The two parties went to court, and in February the Giro organisation won, and again after an appeal in July 1915, making Calzolari the definitive winner.
+The two parties went to court, and in February 1915 the Giro organisation won, and again after an appeal in July 1915, making Calzolari the definitive winner.

+Several weeks after the 1914 Giro ended, World War I started.
+Italy initially stayed neutral, but Italy entered World War I in early 1915, which made it impossible to organize a Giro in the next years, and the planned 1915 edition was cancelled.